-With only five ingredients, Miyoko’s Vegan Cream Cheese is the closest thing we’ve found to homemade.
-But unlike most recipes that use acidic ingredients to add tang, Miyoko cultures her cream cheese alternative for a more authentic flavor.
+With only five ingredients, Miyoko’s Cashewmilk Cream Cheese is the closest thing we’ve found to homemade dairy-free and vegan cream cheese.
+But unlike most recipes that use acidic ingredients to add tang, Miyoko’s Creamery cultures their cream cheese alternative for a more authentic flavor.
+And over the years, they’ve whipped up some new flavors, including Scallion, Vegan Lox, Everything, and now, Cinnamon Raisin.

 All of Miyoko’s products are palm oil-free, but this line up is also completely oil-free.
 The creamy consistency comes from a paleo-friendly blend of cashews and coconut cream.
 We’ve got some notes on each flavor, but tell us what you think about this product too!
 Leave your review and rating below.